Yurine: What are the characteristics and ways to utilize ingredients that serve as a great supporting role in Japanese cuisine?

 How to make it

-- Preparing the lily root : Cut the root with a knife and peel off each leaf while washing to remove any dirt.
+1. Preparing the lily bulb: Cut off the root with a knife, and peel off the petals one by one while washing away any dirt.

-- How to boil lily root : Boil the lily root in boiling water with a little vinegar for 4-5 minutes, then drain.
+2. How to boil lily bulbs: Boil the lily bulbs in boiling water with a little vinegar for 4-5 minutes, then drain the water.

-- Making plum soy sauce : Remove the seeds from the pickled plums, strain them, and thin them with vinegar and dashi.
+3. Making plum paste soy sauce: Remove the pits from the pickled plums, strain them through a sieve, and dilute with vinegar and dashi stock.

-- To serve : Mix the lily bulbs with the plum soy sauce and arrange them on the plate, being careful not to lose their shape.
+4. Plating: Mix the lily bulbs with plum paste and soy sauce, then arrange them on a plate, being careful not to break their shape.

 Tips and Points